oroinc/documentation/cloud/maintenance/basic-use.rst

       media:upload [options] [--] [<source> [<destination>]]

     Arguments:
-      source                Media source directory full path, e.g. `/tmp/media/` destination           Media destination location.
+      source                A media source directory full path, e.g., `/tmp/media/` destination           A media destination location.
 Allowed values: [ public | products ]

     Options:
           --log=LOG         Log to file
-          --keep-source     Causes the media sources be kept, otherwise asks to delete after copying to destination.
+          --cleanup-source  Deletes media sources after copying to the destination; otherwise, keeps sources.
-          --force           Causes the media source directory content be physically moved to destination.
-      -h, --help            Display this help message
+          --force           Transfers the media source directory content to the destination; otherwise, DRY-RUN mode -h, --help            Display a help message
-      -q, --quiet           Do not output any message -V, --version         Display this application version
+      -q, --quiet           Do not output any message -V, --version         Display the application version
           --ansi            Force ANSI output
           --no-ansi         Disable ANSI output
-      -n, --no-interaction  Do not ask any interactive question -v|vv|vvv, --verbose  Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug
+      -n, --no-interaction  Do not ask any interactive question -v|vv|vvv, --verbose  Increase the verbosity of messages: 1 for normal output, 2 for more verbose output, and 3 for debug

-The following command simulates (the command is executed in ``DRY-RUN`` mode) transfer of media files from the `~/media` directory into the destination directory which will be asked.
+The following command simulates (the command is executed in the ``DRY-RUN`` mode) the transfer of media files from the `/tmp/media` directory into the destination directory, which will be asked.
 Also, if some files cannot be transferred due to particular restrictions, the appropriate notification is displayed.

 .. code-block:: none
     :linenos:

-    orocloud-cli media:upload ~/media
+    orocloud-cli media:upload /tmp/media

 .. code-block:: none
     :linenos: